localvoid/ivi/README.md

 base.

 Primary use case for server-side rendering in `ivi` is SEO.
-Usually when SSR is used for SEO purposes, it is better to use conditional rendering with `__IVI_TARGET__` and generate slightly different output by expanding all collapsed text regions, etc.
+Usually when SSR is used for SEO purposes, it is better to use conditional rendering with `process.env.IVI_TARGET` and generate slightly different output by expanding all collapsed text regions, etc.

 ### Synthetic Events